MVesuviusC/random_notes/random_tidbits.md

 Also seeing javascript 'node' processes as the culprit

 Disabling telemetry didn't seem to matter.
 I've started using salloc to get an allocation and connecting straight to that node.

+## Connecting VScode to igm servers
+Emily got error:
+`could not establish connection to 'node': the remote host oes not meet the pre-requisites for running the VS Code server.`

+Solution: install older version of vscode :-| due to OS being too old

+> Starting with VS Code release 1.99 (March 2025), the prebuilt servers distributed by VS Code are only compatible with Linux distributions that are based on glibc 2.28 or later.
+These include for example, Debian 10, RHEL 8, or Ubuntu 20.04.